Teoroo-CMC/PiNN/docs/usage/custom_model.md

 # Writing a PiNN model

-Below is an simplified version of the potential model as a template to implement new models.
+Below is a simplified version of the potential model as a template to implement new models.
 See also the API Documentation of the helper functions.

 ```Python